-They are electronic, handheld gadgets that are designed with visual displays to help identify heat energy.
-These devices have heat sensors fixed to a special kind of lens.
+They are electronic, handheld gadgets that are designed with visual displays to help identify heat energy – making them the perfect starting point in a non-invasive leak detection process.

 They are mostly used by firefighters to detect areas with fire even through the darkest areas or areas with a lot of smoke.
 They are handheld, but users can also mount on helmets.
 Thermal imaging cameras mostly have water and heat resistant casing.